artgolden/crop_rotate_tribolium/README.md

 A Python-based tool to process embryo time-lapse TIF images by cropping and rotating them according to configuration settings provided in a JSON file.
 This repository contains scripts that:

-- Load TIF images (8-bit or 16-bit) from specified directories.
+- Load TIF 2D images (8-bit or 16-bit) from specified directories.
+Expecting maximum intensity projections.
 - Merge multiple illumination images if available.
 - Apply thresholding, median filtering, and binary morphological operations (with optional GPU acceleration).
 - Crop around the embryo based on edge detection and ellipse fitting.